50 hotels every man should stay at before he dies

 Cotton House Hotel, Barcelona, Set in the neoclassical 19th-century building once home to the city’s cotton-makers’ guild, this unusual hotel is theatrical, playful and delightful – a lot like Barcelona itself.

-Ett Hem, Stockholm, Decked out in elegant woods, worn marble and the enveloping cosiness of velvet and leather, this is Scandinavian chic at its most inviting.
+Ett Hem, Stockholm, Sweden, Decked out in elegant woods, worn marble and the enveloping cosiness of velvet and leather, this is Scandinavian chic at its most inviting.
 Ett Hem translates to ‘at home,’ and the place is blessed with a welcoming, familiar atmosphere, thanks to its minute attention to detail and charming staff (you can have dinner in the kitchen among the working chefs, if you so desire).

 The Silo, Cape Town, South Africa, The work of starchitect Thomas Heatherwick, The Silo is South Africa’s hospitality gem, a five-floor bolthole defined by its angled windows and placed atop the country’s finest art house, Zeitz MOCAA.
 Though the facade appears spartan and austere, the interiors are flush with colour and vibrancy.